This section of Ch. 7 will introduce the following topics:

 - Am I interested in this topic?
 Would my audience be interested?

-- Do I have prior knowledge of or experience with this topic, or do I have the time to learn more about it?
+- Do I have prior knowledge of or experience with my topic, or do I have the time to learn more about it?

 - Is this topic narrow enough to dig into deeply, but large enough to provide me with ideas to explore?

-If you answer “yes” to all the questions, you are ready for Step 2 of the writing process.
+When you can answer “yes” to all those questions, you are ready for Step 2 of the writing process.

 - Prewriting is the first step in successful writing.
 Don’t skip it!

-- Prewriting is the transfer of ideas from abstract thoughts into words, phrases, and sentences on paper.
+- Prewriting is the transfer of ideas from abstract thoughts and feelings into words, phrases, and sentences on paper.

 - Types of prewriting include Freewriting, Listing, Questioning, and Clustering.